ppengtang/oicr/README.md

 We provide an implementation that supports multi-gpu training at [here](https://github.com/ppengtang/oicr/tree/pcl-multiGPU).

+I have written a PyTorch implementation of our PCL.
+The codes are available by request (send an e-mail to the first author).

 ### Introduction

 **Proposal Cluster Learning (PCL)** is a framework for weakly supervised object detection with deep ConvNets.